On full-time motherhood & wondering if you're (doing) enough

 And that truth is wonderful.

-And for as long as I’m in it—I want to allow myself to deeply enjoy it.
-Not just get through it, but because I know how fast it flies by, how unbelievably beautiful it is, and how lucky I am to even have this time.
+And for as long as I’m in it, I want to allow myself to deeply enjoy it.
+Not just get through it, but really be here, because I know how fast it flies by, how unbelievably beautiful it is, and how lucky I am to even have this time.

 But for now, this is enough.
 More than enough.

-And as I’m writing this piece, I’m learning to believe it.
+And as I’m writing this, I’m learning to believe it.